 Prospective contributors should ensure their contributions:

-- avoid jargon, dense language and academic referencing
+- avoid jargon and dense language

 - provide links to sources where possible